run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 ### Departments

 A _Department_ is the second hierarchy of resource allocation above _Project_.
-A Department quota supersedes a Project quota in the sense that if the sum of Project quotas for Department A exceeds the Department quota -- the scheduler will use the Department quota rather than the Project quota.
+A Department quota supersedes a Project quota in the sense that if the sum of Project quotas for Department A exceeds the Department quota -- the scheduler will use the Department quota rather than the Projects' quota.

 For further information on Departments and how to configure them, see: [Working with Departments](../../admin/admin-ui-setup/department-setup.md)